 If you have children and have remarried, there may be significant benefits to having your children legally adopted by their stepparent.
 Legal adoption may be necessary to make your children eligible for certain work-related benefits, such as health insurance.
 It can ensure that they will be legal heirs of your spouse’s estate in the event of an untimely death.
 It can also strengthen your family unit.
 Before you take steps to bring about a step-parent adoption, you should seek counsel from an experienced adoption lawyer.
 The attorneys at Cofsky & Zeidman, LLC, can help.

 At Cofsky & Zeidman, LLC, we have extensive experience in adoption matters.
 We have provided effective adoption counsel to more than 1,500 families in our decades in practice.
-Attorney Donald C. Cofsky, a Fellow and Immediate Past President of the American Academy of Adoption Attorneys, has also been recognized as an Angel in Adoption by the Congressional Coalition for Adoption in Washington, D.C.
+Attorney Donald C. Cofsky, a Fellow and Past President of the Academy of Adoption and Assisted Reproduction Attorneys, has also been recognized as an Angel in Adoption by the Congressional Coalition for Adoption in Washington, D.C.
 Attorney Cofsky is AV-rated by his colleagues in the legal profession under Martindale-Hubbell’s Peer Review Rating System, and has been listed as a New Jersey Super Lawyer, and an Awesome Attorney by South Jersey Magazine and a Top Attorney by SJ Magazine.